Integralist/integralist.co.uk/content/page/resume.md

 ### 2014

 - **What**: Designed and implemented "Jello" which was an internal synchronization service between Trello and Jira.
-  **Why**: Teams preferred to use Trello, while the rest of the organization was using a very old version of Jira.
+  **Why**: Teams preferred to use Trello, while the rest of the organization was using an old version of Jira.
-  **Impact**: Enabled teams to benefit from the speed and feature set of Trello without having to manually track tasks back into Jira for the rest of the organizations visibility.
+  **Impact**: Teams benefited from the speed and feature set of Trello without having to manually track tasks back into Jira for the rest of the organizations visibility.

 - **What**: Won "Most innovative use of Technology" BBC News Award (Docker CI).
-  **Why**: Legacy Jenkins CI was locked down to centralized operations team.
+  **Why**: Legacy Jenkins CI required a centralized operations team.
-  **Impact**: Enabled teams to build and deploy software using any langage or platform supported by Docker.
+  **Impact**: Enabled teams to build and deploy software using any language or platform supported by Docker.

 - **What**: Won "Best Public Relations of the Year" BBC News Award (Pro Vim).
   **Why**: I like writing and sharing information that helps people be more proficient with the tools they use.